Life insurance includes three different types of cover. There’s death, total and permanent disability cover (TPD) and income protection.

 - Find out your current level of cover.
 For Australian Ethical members this is easy – go online (australianethical.com.au/client-login) or call us on 1300 134 337.

-- Don’t just settle for default cover – use a calculator like the one at Moneysmart, to help you with those expense details you should factor in.
-If you want to increase your cover, take a look at our Insurance Guide which explains how to change your level of cover or apply for additional cover.
+- Your default cover may not be enough – use a calculator like the one at MoneySmart, to help you with those expense details you should factor in.
+If you want to increase your cover, take a look at our Insurance Guide which explains different types of cover or apply for additional cover.
+You can apply electronically in the Manage my insurance section of your account or by using the insurance variation form.

-- Let us know about big life changes.
-If you get married, have children, buy a property or get promoted this may change the level of cover you need.
-You’ll need to apply within 60 days of the big life change, or within 30 days of your member statement after the event – whichever occurs later).
+- Let us know about big life events.
+If you get married, have children or take our a mortgage to buy your home your insurance needs might change.
+You’ll need to apply within 60 days of the big life event, or within 30 days of your member statement after the event (whichever occurs later).

 Don’t forget that as an Australian Ethical member, you can apply to increase, reduce or cancel your cover any time.
-We’re keen for you to have the right level of insurance to reflect your needs.
+We want you to have the right level of insurance for your needs.

 How can I change my level of cover with Australian Ethical?